OpenZeppelin/starter-kit-tutorial/README.md

 * __Where can I find more documentation?__

-    This box is a marriage of [ZeppelinOS](https://zeppelinos.org//) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+    This kit is a marriage of [ZeppelinOS](https://zeppelinos.org//) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
 Either one would be a great place to start!

 ## Quick Command Reference